 Payment assistance for bills

-Under their contract with energy and water retailers, customers are expected to pay their energy and water bills in full and on time.
+Under your energy or water contracts, you are expected to pay your energy and water bills in full and on time.

 If necessary, you can give a friend or community worker permission to talk to the retailer for you.